 Three weeks later, and feeling a mix of excitement and fear, I arrived in Fortaleza.
-The support from FUNCEME was fundamental as I adjusted to the tropical humidity of northeast Brazil.
-Yet, the first off to Ceará.
-It also helped me to two weeks of my stay still proved develop a deep appreciation for the challenging.
-For example, I quickly learned that running at midday continue to work and learn over was only a thing a naive foreigner the course of my graduate studies. would do.
+The support from FUNCEME was fundamental as I adjusted to the tropical humidchallenging.
+For example, I quickwas only a thing a naive foreigner the course of my graduate studies. would do.
 At the same time, I feared that my limited Portuguese would a barrier to any research I proposed, research for which I realized I did not know where to start.